geodynamics/Rayleigh/doc/source/User_Guide/model_setup.rst

 described by Equation eq_init_.
 Each mode’s random amplitude is then determined by namelist variable ``mag_amp``.
-This variable should be interpreted as an approximate magnetic field strength (it’s value is rescaled appropriately for the poloidal and toroidal vector potentials, which are differentiated to yield the magnetic field).
+This variable should be interpreted as an approximate magnetic field strength (its value is rescaled appropriately for the poloidal and toroidal vector potentials, which are differentiated to yield the magnetic field).